LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 > Python uses a local type inference system to give types to local
 > variables (see Section 3.1.3 of [36]).

-You are right and we should had been more precise here.
+You are right and we should have been more precise here.
 Reticulated does attempt to infer types for local variables.
-However, our experience indicates Reticulated's inference often picks the dynamic type for local variables.
+However, our experience indicates Reticulated's inference often picks type Dynamic for local variables.

-This behavior came as a surprise to us too, and we had to manually inspect the output of `retic --mgd-transient --print file.py` for several benchmarks to convince ourselves.

 Section 5.4.4 of Greenman's dissertation presents a tiny example that explains how Reticulated can infer `Dyn` for a local variable.

-chrdimo: is it worth it expanding on this here?
+This behavior came as a surprise to us too.
+We manually inspected the output of `retic --mgd-transient --print file.py` for several benchmarks to convince ourselves.

 > Claim (4) that "on large programs, Reticulated suffers from high
 > overhead" is unsubstantiated here or in cited prior work, and is also